npm/rfcs/accepted/0003-interactive-audit-resolver.md

 - **postpone** *audit resolver* marks the issue as postponed to a timestamp 24h in the future.
 Instead of ignoring an issue permanently just to make a build pass, one can postpone it when in rush, but make it show up as a CI faiure on the next working day.
 The option is separate to ignore for better visibility of the intention of a person in a rush.
 This is to build better security culture in a team.
 - **none** an entry in decisions list was generated but the decision was not made or was explicitly cancelled in the future

+Proposed npm functionality is implemented in userland here: https://www.npmjs.com/package/npm-audit-resolver
+The `check-audit` command from the above package is providing the exact functionality proposed here.

 ## Rationale and Alternatives

 **Ignoring is necessary but must be under control at all times**